 These step-by-step instructions and photos will help you to visualize how to make this recipe.
 See the recipe card for a printable version of this recipe.

-1. Dice the eggplant into cubes and place in pan with olive oil, season with a pinch of salt, and cook over medium heat until golden and tender, about 8-10 minutes.
-Remove the eggplant and set it aside.
+1. Dice the eggplant, cook in extra virgin olive oil with a pinch of salt until golden and tender, then set aside.

 💭Tips for Recipe Success